 Students access SONIS student information system for grades and statements of student accounts.
-All students are expected to use their assigned GroupWise email account.
+All students are expected to use their university email account.
 Students access learning materials through the Edvance360 course learning system (learn.ohiochristian.edu).
-Some courses require students to have access to the Internet for weekly homework and assignments.
-It is the student's responsibility to secure access for those courses that require it.
+All courses require students to have access to the Internet for weekly homework and assignments.
+It is the student's responsibility to secure access.